fabge/til/python/regex.md

 ## `regex` library

 The `regex` library is a superset of the `re` library.
-It was introduced in Python 3.8 with additional features and more thorough Unicode support.
+It has additional features and more thorough Unicode support.

 What is specifically handy is the `.captures` method.
 It returns a list of all the captures in the order they appear in the regex pattern.